gopheracademy/gopheracademy-web/content/advent-2015/generate-free-tls-certs-with-lego.md

 The **proofOfPosession-01** challenge requires you to prove ownership of a private key used in association with a public key already known to the server.
 This will be available in the future.

-Right now, the challenge is chosen at random, but the next release of lego will allow you to specify which challenges you can do.
+You can call [methods on the Client](https://godoc.org/github.com/xenolf/lego/acme#Client) to customize the challenges that may be used as well as alternate ports.

 ## Using Your Certificates

-The certificates are returned in PEM format, ready to be written to disk or for use with net/http.
+The certificates are returned in PEM format, ready to be written to disk and for use with net/http.
 For example, after writing the cert chain to cert.pem and the private key to key.pem:

 ```go
 err := http.ListenAndServeTLS(":10443", "cert.pem", "key.pem", nil)